Come this fall 2022 and Canada is set to overhaul the way it classifies occupations for immigrants.

 - NOC C & D: Jobs include semi- and low-skilled workers in the trades, primary and manufacturing industries, sales and services, as well as certain clerical and assistant categories

-NOC 2021 brings in a new system of skill classification which will be based on the Training, Education, Experience and Responsibilities (TEER) system.
+National Occupational Classification(NOC) 2021 brings in a new system of skill classification which will be based on the Training, Education, Experience and Responsibilities (TEER) system.

 Statistics Canada explains the rationale behind the new TEER system: